Being Nutritious

 Laura Yautz

-This simple, healthy smoothie is rich and chocolaty, and so thick and creamy, no one will guess how good it is for you!
+This simple, healthy smoothie is rich and chocolaty, and so thick and creamy.
 If you struggle with low potassium because of diuretic use - or even if you don't - you will love every last drop!

 4.75 from 4 votes